Lift Ships (tm) a short story of possibilities: Copyright(c) bf, 2019, All Rights Reserved.

 Kibbles?
 Bones?
 Piggy Ears?
 Cheese?
 The options were endless after months of travel on the Ship.

-The pack leader turned toward jack after removing her helmet and gazed at him with her deep blue eyes.
+The pack leader turned toward Jack and gazed at him with her deep blue eyes.

 She looked at Jack and cocked her ear.
 Jack looked at her beautiful malamuty fur and simply melted.